leanprover/vscode-lean4/vscode-lean4/test/README.md

 ## Debugging the tests

-- Run the `Debug Extension Tests` target in the Debug View.
-This will:
+- Run the `Debug Tests` target in the Debug View.
+This will use the `watchTest` build task to:
+	- Run `tsc -p . --outDir out` to ensure test code is up to date
-	- Start a `npm watch` task to compile the code
+	- Start a `npm watch` task to compile the vscode-lean4 extension and watch for changes.
 	- Run the extension integration test in a new VS Code window so you can debug the tests.

 You will be able to set breakpoints in everything except the `runtests.ts` file which is